Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *find*
 Type: *Boolean*
-> This variable determines whether you want this function to state "Couldn't find " at the beginning of it's tooltip.
-Simply add 1 (or true) for this variable if you do, or omit it if you don't.
+> This parameter determines whether you want this function to state `"Couldn't find "` at the beginning of it's tooltip.
+Simply add 1 (or true) for this variable if you do, or omit it if you don'tt.

-#### *x*
+#### *x/y*
 Type: *Integer*
-> The x coordinate you want the tooltip to be placed.

-> If you pass either an `x/y` coordinate, the tooltip will offset its position by that value from the cursor.
-If you pass both an `x/y` coordinate, the tooltip will no longer follow the cursor.

-#### *y*
-Type: *Integer*
-> The y coordinate you want the tooltip to be placed.
+> The coordinates you want the tooltip to be placed.

-> If you pass either an `x/y` coordinate, the tooltip will offset its position by that value from the cursor.
-If you pass both an `x/y` coordinate, the tooltip will no longer follow the cursor.
+> If you pass either an `x` or `y` coordinate, the tooltip will constantly offset its position by that value from the cursor.
+If you pass both an `x and y` coordinate, the tooltip will no longer follow the cursor.

 #### *WhichToolTip*
 Type: *Integer*